A Brother's Kiss: Plot

 Mick (Michael Raynor) and Lex (Nick Chinlund) are a pair of brothers who grew up in Harlem under circumstances that were difficult at best.
 Their mother Doreen (Cathy Moriarty) was a diabetic with a drinking problem and difficulty in saying no to men.
 While she wasn't a sex worker, she grew dependent on the little gifts her lovers would bring by, and as kids, Mick and Lex learned to accept this as the way things were.
 One night, Mick and Lex were taking a walk in the park when they were accosted by a cop who molested the younger Mick.
 Lex, older and strong as a grown man, attacked the cop, which led to a stay in a reform school.
 Years later, Mick is himself a policeman; while he's tried to bury the childhood incident in his past, he still shows emotional scars and is sexually dysfunctional.
-Lex, however, has taken the more dramatic slide.
-Since his stay in reform school, Lex has been in and out of trouble; today he has a combative relationship with Debbie (Rosie Perez), his girlfriend and the mother of his child, and a going-nowhere job driving a bus.
-He also sells drugs for local dealer Lefty Louie (John Leguizamo), but has developed enough of a habit that his sales don't begin to compensate for the amount he uses himself.
+Lex has taken the more dramatic slide, getting in and out of trouble since reform school and maintaining a going-nowhere job driving a bus.
+He has a combative relationship with Debbie (Rosie Perez), girlfriend and the mother of his child, while also selling drugs for local dealer Lefty Louie (John Leguizamo).
+His own habit has developed so far that his sales don't compensate for the amount he uses himself.
 Mick tries to look out for his big brother, but it might be too late to save him.